Art Schlichter: Professional career

 It would be Schlichter's last meaningful action in the NFL.
 He signed as a free agent with the Buffalo Bills in the spring of 1986.
-However, his tenure in Buffalo effectively ended when the United States Football League collapsed.
-Jim Kelly, the Bills' 1983 first-round pick, had bolted to the USFL instead but signed with the Bills when the USFL lost its antitrust lawsuit.
-The Bills had intended all along for Kelly to be their quarterback of the future.
+However, his tenure with the Bills effectively ended when the United States Football League (USFL) collapsed.
+Jim Kelly, the Bills' 1983 first-round pick, had bolted to the USFL instead but signed with the Bills when the league "won" its antitrust lawsuit ($1.00 damages trebled to $3.00); the Bills had intended all along for Kelly to be their quarterback.
 With Kelly now firmly in the Bills fold, Schlichter's services were no longer necessary.
 He sat out the 1986 season after no other team expressed interest.

 In January 1987, Schlichter was arrested in New York City for his involvement in a multimillion-dollar sports betting operation.
 He pleaded guilty to illegal gambling in April and was sentenced to probation.
 That arrest came back to haunt him that summer.
-The Cincinnati Bengals saw enough promise in him that they were willing to bring him on as Boomer Esiason's backup.
+The Cincinnati Bengals saw enough promise in Schlichter that they were willing to bring him on as Boomer Esiason's backup.
 However, Rozelle vetoed the deal, citing the January arrest.
-He let it be known that he would not approve any NFL contract for Schlichter that season, costing him valuable work when the NFL players' union went on strike that year.
+Rozelle let it be known that he would not approve any NFL contract for Schlichter that season, costing him valuable work when the National Football League Players Association went on strike that year.
 He made another bid for reinstatement in 1988 but was turned down.
 That same year, he filed for bankruptcy to shield himself from creditors.

-In parts of three seasons, Schlichter played only 13 games, primarily in backup or "mop-up" roles.
+In parts of three seasons, Schlichter played only thirteen games, primarily in backup or "mop-up" roles.
 He made only six starts, losing them all.
 He threw 202 passes and completed 91 of them.
-He threw three touchdown passes and 11 interceptions.
-He amassed a quarterback rating of only 42.6 and is considered one of the biggest draft failures in NFL history.
+He threw three touchdown passes and eleven interceptions.
+He amassed a quarterback rating of only 42.6 and is considered one of the biggest draft busts in NFL history.
 In 2007, Schlichter was listed as the #7 all-time draft bust on the NFL Network's Top 10 Draft Busts episode.
-In an updated list from 2010, Schlichter was moved to the #4 draft bust of all time, and in a video listing the top 10 quarterback draft busts of all time, Schlichter was listed #3, behind #2 JaMarcus Russell and #1 Ryan Leaf.
+In an updated list from 2010, Schlichter was moved to the #4 draft bust of all time, and in a video listing the top ten quarterback draft busts of all time, Schlichter was listed #3, behind JaMarcus Russell (#2) and Ryan Leaf (#1).
 In 2007, Charles Robinson of Yahoo!
 Sports named Schlichter the worst #4 pick since the AFL-NFL merger, writing that Colts fans long felt chagrin that Jim McMahon was taken by the Chicago Bears with the very next pick.
-McMahon would lead the Bears to victory in Super Bowl XX in the same season that Schlichter's NFL career all but ended.
-In 2021, The Athletic named him the worst #4 pick since the merger, noting that the Colts took Schlichter with McMahon and future Hall of Fame running back Marcus Allen on the board.
+McMahon would lead the Bears to victory in Super Bowl XX during Schlichter's final NFL season.
+In 2021, The Athletic named Schlichter the worst #4 pick since the merger, noting that the Colts selected him with McMahon and future Hall of Fame running back Marcus Allen on the board.